844-914-1942

 When you lease a jet, you’ll have predictable monthly expenses.
 The primary fixed cost is the lease payment itself, which gives you access to the aircraft.
 This structure allows you to enjoy the benefits of private aviation without the significant capital outlay required for full aircraft ownership.
 Other fixed costs include insurance for the aircraft and crew salaries.
 These expenses are consistent and straightforward, making it easier to budget for your travel throughout the year.
 A clear lease agreement will outline all these fixed costs upfront.

-Variable Costs: Fuel, Maintenance, and Crew
+Planning for Variable Costs: Fuel, Crew, and More

 Variable costs are expenses that change based on how much you fly.
 Fuel is the most substantial variable cost and fluctuates with market prices and the length of your trips.
 Routine and unscheduled aircraft maintenance is another key variable expense, ensuring the jet remains in perfect, safe condition.
 You'll also cover crew expenses, which include costs for training, meals, and accommodations when they are on duty away from their home base.
 These costs are directly tied to your usage, giving you some control over your total spending.